quintel/turbine/README.md

 The idea behind Turbine is to provide a common base library for the graph structure used in ETengine, as well as defining ways to traverse this structure.
-As a "property graph".

-Turbine also handles the datasets which we assign to Converters, Links, etc.
+As a "property graph", Turbine also handles the datasets which we assign to Nodes (or Converters), Edges (or Links), etc.

 ## Roadmap